LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

   - Container for member’s identifying and contact information.
 The `<identifiers>` element will include the following children:

     - `<bioguideID>` (e.g., L000174)
-      - The unique ID value that originates in the Biographical Directory of the United States Congress, 1774-Present.
+      - The unique ID value that originates in the [Biographical Directory of the United States Congress, 1774-Present](https://bioguide.congress.gov/).

   - `<partyHistory>`
-      - Parent container for member’s party affiliation over time.
+      - Container for member’s party affiliation over time.
 The `<partyHistory>` element will contain the following children:

       - `<partyName>` (e.g., Democrat)
         - The political party of the member.
-        - Possible values are Democrat, Independent, or Republican.
+        - Possible values are "Democrat", "Independent", or "Republican".

       - `<partyCode>` (e.g., D)
         - The single-letter abbreviation for the party of the member.
-        - Possible values are D, I, and R.
+        - Possible values are "D", "I", and "R".

       - `<startYear>` (e.g., 1975)
         - The year the member began affiliation with the political party.